libretro/docs/docs/library/dolphin.md

 ## Setup

-For running properly, the Dolphin core requires to have the Dolphin `Sys` folder in the proper location.
+To function properly, the Dolphin core requires to have the Dolphin `Sys` folder in the proper location.
+This directory contains Dolphin's database of per-game compatibility settings/hacks, without which many games experience bugs of varying severity.

-After downloading the core within RetroArch, execute one of the following options:
+After downloading the core within RetroArch, do **one** of the following options:

 ### A. Installing from the 'Core System Files Downloader'

-If your frontend version has `Main Menu > Online Updater > Core System Files Downloader` then that's the easiest solution, just download 'Dolphin.zip' from that menu and you're all done!
+If your frontend version has `Main Menu > Online Updater > Core System Files Downloader` then that's the easiest solution, just download 'Dolphin.zip' from that menu and it will place the files where it needs them.
+You're all done!

 ### B. Installing from the GitHub repo